Alphaville (film)

-Alphaville: une étrange aventure de Lemmy Caution (Alphaville: A Strange Adventure of Lemmy Caution) is a 1965 French New Wave science fiction neo-noir film directed by Jean-Luc Godard.
-It stars Eddie Constantine, Anna Karina, Howard Vernon and Akim Tamiroff.
-The film won the Golden Bear award of the 15th Berlin International Film Festival in 1965.

-Alphaville combines the genres of dystopian science fiction and film noir.
-There are no special props or futuristic sets; instead, the film was shot in real locations in Paris, the night-time streets of the capital becoming the streets of Alphaville, while modernist glass and concrete buildings (which in 1965 were new and strange architectural designs) represent the city's interiors.
-The film is set in the future but the characters also refer to twentieth-century events; for example, the hero describes himself as a Guadalcanal veteran.
+Alphaville (subtitled Une étrange aventure de Lemmy Caution, "A Strange Adventure of Lemmy Caution") is a 1965 French New Wave tech noir film written and directed by Jean-Luc Godard, and starring Eddie Constantine, Anna Karina and Akim Tamiroff.
+The film combines the genres of dystopian science fiction and film noir.
+There are no special props or futuristic sets: instead, the film was shot in real locations in Paris, the night-time streets of the capital becoming the streets of Alphaville, while modernist glass and concrete buildings (which in 1965 were new and strange architectural designs) represent the city's interiors.
+Although the film is set in the future, the technologies used and the corporations and events mentioned in the film place them firmly in the 20th century; for example, Caution describes himself as a Guadalcanal veteran.

 Expatriate American actor Eddie Constantine plays Lemmy Caution, a trenchcoat-wearing secret agent.
 Constantine had already played this or similar roles in dozens of previous films; the character was originally created by British crime novelist Peter Cheyney.
 However, in Alphaville, director Jean-Luc Godard moves Caution away from his usual twentieth-century setting and places him in a futuristic sci-fi dystopia, the technocratic dictatorship of Alphaville.

+The film was released in France on May 5, 1965.
+It won the Golden Bear award of the 15th Berlin International Film Festival in 1965, and has received critical acclaim since its initial release.